aaronbyrd86/starter-restaurant-reservation-main/README.md

 ```
 DELETE sets the `reservation_id` for the given table to `null`

-The dashboard page displays a list of all reservations and tables
+The dashboard page displays a list of all tables and all reservations for a given date (eg /dashboard?date=2023-31-05) if no date is given the date will be today

 ![](screenshots/s1.png)

+The side nav bar allows navigation to pages for creating or searching reservations and creating a new table